energiezwerg/smarthome/doc/source/config.rst

 Like Unix crontab with the following options:

-crontab = init Run the logic during the start of SmartHome.py.
+crontab = init Run the logic during the start of SmartHomeNG.

 crontab = minute hour day wday